nhost/react-nhost/README.md

 ## Is `nhost-js-sdk` required?

+No. You can use `react-nhost` without `nhost-js-sdk`.

+## How do I add headers to my GraphQL requests?

+Use the `headers` prop.

-No. You can use `react-nhost` without `nhost-js-sdk`. if you do, all requests will be sent without an `Authorization` header.
-This means you can only interact with data that is allowed using the role set as `HASURA_GRAPHQL_UNAUTHORIZED_ROLE`. (default to `public` at Nhost) [Learn more about public access](https://hasura.io/docs/1.0/graphql/manual/auth/authentication/unauthenticated-access.html).
+Here is an example on how to add `role = public` to each request.
+This means you can only interact with data that is allowed using the role set as `HASURA_GRAPHQL_UNAUTHORIZED_ROLE`. (default to `public` at [Nhost](https://nhost.io)) [Learn more about public access](https://hasura.io/docs/1.0/graphql/manual/auth/authentication/unauthenticated-access.html).

-Here's an example:

 ```jsx
 import React from "react";